gve-sw/gve_devnet_unity_unread_voicemail_notifier/README.md

 # Unity Unread Voicemail Notifier
 This is the Unity Unread Voicemail Notifier source code.
-Using the CUMI and CUPI APIs of Unity and Python, we have developed a method to pull the number of unopened voicemails of Unity users and if the number of unopened voicemails is over a specified threshold, an email is sent to the user to notify them of their unopened voicemail count and an email is sent to their manager with the user's location and number of unopened voicemails.
+Using the CUMI and CUPI APIs of Unity and Python, we have developed a method to pull the number of unopened voicemails of Unity users.
+If the number of unopened voicemails is over a specified threshold, an email is sent to the user to notify them of their unopened voicemail count, and an email is sent to their manager detailing their reports who have unopened voicemails over a specified threshold.
-Additionally, we have developed a method using these APIS to generate a report for each manager that features information that can be found in a standard Unity Report for each of a manager's reports.
+Additionally, we have developed a method using these APIs to generate a report for each manager that features information that can be found in a standard Unity Report for each of a manager's reports.